No items found.

 7. Find and mitigate obstacles

 Expect obstacles and resistance throughout the process.
 Your readiness assessment will have already listed potential problem areas, and you should be prepared for those.
 However, be aware that obstacles will surprise you.
-You will run into unforeseen issues you need to deal with promptly.
+You will run into unforeseen issues you need to deal with promptly to maintain control over the change management process.

 Don’t put roadblocks on the back burner or assume they will take care of themselves.
 Be proactive when they crop up, listen to feedback and make the most informed decisions for your company.
 Come up with novel solutions.
 Is more training needed?
 Do new systems need to be created to support the changes?
 Do employee job descriptions need to be updated to capture the new workloads more accurately?
-Do whatever it takes to remove the barriers to change.
+Do whatever it takes to remove the barriers to change, ensuring the success of the change management process.

 8. Analyze the company’s implementation regularly

 Now that you’ve defined your key performance indicators, track them meticulously.
 You may have to hire new data scientists or introduce new software that collates and interprets vast amounts of data.
-We live in an era of groundbreaking AI (artificial intelligence) and machine-learning algorithms that can provide the insights you need to steer the company toward the end goal.
+We live in an era of groundbreaking AI (artificial intelligence) and machine-learning algorithms that can provide the insights you need to steer the company toward the end goal of a successful change implementation.

-Data is power and the company’s change team should look at the data daily.
+Data is power and the company’s change management team should analyze the data daily.
 Don’t just track when milestones are hit, but look for interesting trends in the information received between milestones.
-This helps keep everyone pushing in the right direction.
+This helps keep everyone pushing in the right direction and ensures that the change management process remains on track.

 9. Adjust as necessary